tomaswolf/gerrit-gitblit-plugin/README.md

   likelihood is not needed since GitBlit is used only as a repository viewer in this plugin.
 * The dependency on GitBlit has been changed from Luca's special GitBlit version to the standard GitBlit 1.6.x distribution.
 * The dependencies for Apache Wicket and Apache Rome have been changed to the standard distributions.
-* The dependency on the Gerrit API has been changed from 2.9-SNAPSHOT to the official 2.9.1 release.
+* The dependency on the Gerrit API has been changed from a snapshot version to the latest official release.
 * Removed all the transitive dependencies from the `pom.xml`.
 * The whole authentication/user model logic had to be refactored due to GitBlit changes.
 * GitBlit 1.6.x still uses the [dagger injection framework](http://square.github.io/dagger/) (though it doesn't make much use of it).